Obstetrics & Gynecology Clerkship Oakland

 For general information and frequently asked questions, please see General Policies and Information.

-For information about the 2017 Summer Clinical Otolayrngology/Obstetrics & Gynecology REsearch (SCORE) Program, visit our website.
+For information about our summer research program for medical students after their first year of medical school – the Summer Clinical Otolayrngology/Obstetrics & Gynecology REsearch (SCORE) Program, visit our website.

-In addition to providing core Ob/Gyn third-year clerkships for UCSF medical students, the Department of Obstetrics & Gynecology in San Francisco also offers two sub-internships for fourth-year medical students: GYNECOLOGY; and HIGH RISK OBSTETRICS (MFM).
-Rotations are based on a calendar month, though some flexibility may be permitted to align with individual medical school blocks.
+The Department of Obstetrics & Gynecology in San Francisco offers two sub-internships for fourth-year medical students in Gynecology and High-Risk Obstetrics.
+Rotations are usually based on a calendar month, though some flexibility may be permitted to align with individual medical school blocks.

 Each student will have hospital duties from Monday through Friday.
 There will be no required night call or weekend responsibility.